MRCIEU/PHESANT-MR-pheWAS-BMI/4-follow-up/README.md

 In `twosample-mr` subdirectory we:

-a) Generate test statistics needed for MR-Egger
+a) Generate test statistics needed for MR-Egger:

 ```bash
 Rscript assocForEggerAll.r